krames/sxsw-demo-app/README.md

-# South By Southwest Demo App
+# Demo Application for the Multi-Cloud Workshop

 This is modified version of the application presented in  [RailsCast Episode 253](http://railscasts.com/episodes/253-carrierwave-file-uploads) on carrierwave file uploads.